Last update: Wednesday, Feb. 17, 2021.

 Tampa Bay Buccaneers: C.J.
 Stroud, QB, Ohio State

-The Buccaneers may win a Super Bowl with Tom Brady in the next year or two, but he'll turn 46 after the 2023 NFL Draft.
+The Buccaneers may win another Super Bowl with Tom Brady, but he'll turn 46 after the 2023 NFL Draft.
 He may not be playing by then.
 Or, he could be somewhere else.
 The Buccaneers might be in a position to need a franchise quarterback.

-Stroud will spend the 2020 season as an understudy to Justin Fields before being expected to take over Ryan Day's offense in 2021.
-Whereas Fields, a likely high first-round pick in his own right, is more of a pure dual-threat quarterback, Stroud is more of passer who can use his feet to make plays outside the pocket.
+Stroud spent the 2020 season as an understudy to Justin Fields, as he was being prepared to take over Ryan Day's offense in 2021.
+Whereas Fields is more of a pure dual-threat quarterback, Stroud is more of passer who can use his feet to make plays outside the pocket.
 Stroud became one of the most coveted quarterbacks in the 2020 recruiting class behind arm strength and accuracy that should rate out on the elite level.
 He will throw some of the smoothest passes in college football and can comfortable make all the throws needed to be great in the NFL.

 As a reminder, this and all player blurbs are by Corey Long.
-Go here for Corey's College Football Recruiting Rankings.
+Go here for Corey's College Football Recruiting Commits.